 When is the best time to visit the Scottish Islands?

-Late spring to early autumn offers the most reliable weather and longer daylight hours.
-May and June are especially good for wildflowers and birdlife.
+Late spring to early autumn offers the most reliable weather.
+May and June are especially good for wildflowers, birdlife, and long daylight hours.

 Can I book a walking holiday in the Scottish Islands?

 Yes.
-Tour operators offer guided and self-guided walking holidays that include ferry transfers, accommodation, and luggage transport, making island hopping easy.
+Specialist operators offer guided and self-guided walking holidays with ferry connections, accommodation, and luggage transfers for multi-island journeys.